 I have pursued other good government measures, including a resolution encouraging candidates to opt into the District’s public financing of elections program, a resolution supporting funding for anti-bias training for Advisory Neighborhood Commissions, and feedback and suggestions - following communications with dozens of residents - regarding the Board of Elections' performance in the conducting the June 2, 2020, primary election and best practices for mail-in ballots and in-person voting.

 At the ANC level, our Commission has worked toward accessible, inclusive, and transparent operations.
 We now comply with our statutory obligation to publish an Annual Report, as well as to file timely financial reports.
+As a Commission we have advocated for better and more robust centralized supports for ANCs to allow all Commissions across the city to better serve neighbors, and we've seen DC budget changes in response to our advocacy.
+You can read more about the improvements we have advocated for and instituted here and here.
 Within SMD 4B02, I work hard to be transparent, including by keeping neighbors informed through detailed monthly email newsletters and monthly office hours.